source-repo/use-reactive/README.md

 ```
 # useReactive

 `useReactive` is a custom React hook that provides a reactive state object.
-Methods on the state object use `this` to access members, enabling OOP-style encapsulation of data and behavi`or.
+Methods on the state object use `this` to access members, enabling OOP-style encapsulation of data and behavior.
 There is also a companion React context for sharing a reactive state within a component hierarchy, see [createReactiveStore](#createReactiveStore) below.

 ```tsx
 const state = useReactive({